appleple/hiraku/Readme.md

 - Enable to open both right and left side menu.
 - Main canvas is not scrolled, while scrolling Offcanvas-menu.
 - Easy to control the movement
-- accessible for keyboard navigation and screen readers.
+- Accessible for keyboard navigation and screen readers.

 ## Installation